Matt Ellis (ice hockey)

-Matt Ellis (born August 31, 1981) is a Canadian former professional ice hockey left winger and current assistant coach for the Buffalo Sabres of the National Hockey League.
+Matt Ellis (born August 31, 1981) is a Canadian former professional ice hockey left winger and assistant coach for the Buffalo Sabres of the National Hockey League.
 Not selected in an NHL Entry Draft, Ellis has also played in the NHL for the Detroit Red Wings, Los Angeles Kings and the Sabres.

 Playing career

 Amateur

 Ellis began his major junior hockey career in the Ontario Hockey League (OHL) with the Toronto St. Michael's Majors in 1998.
 Each subsequent season with the Majors saw Ellis improve his point totals, from 18 the first year, onto 35, 45, and finishing with 38 goals and 51 assists for 89 total points in his final year with Toronto, helping them with the Central Division title.

 Professional

 As a result of his OHL performances, the Detroit Red Wings signed the undrafted Ellis as a free agent on May 10, 2002.
 He was then sent to play on the Red Wings' ECHL affiliate, the Toledo Storm, where he posted 59 points in the regular season and tacked on eight points in the Storm's short playoff run.

 In the following season, 2003–04, Ellis was called up to the American Hockey League (AHL) to join the Red Wings' top-level affiliate, the Grand Rapids Griffins; he recorded his first AHL point on October 24, 2003, with an assist on the game-winning goal against the Utah Grizzlies.
 Ellis again took time to adjust to the faster pace of the AHL, but soon found his place with the team.
 Each season saw his point totals increasing, and in 2005–06, he was named team captain, the youngest-ever in Griffins' history.
 On earning the captaincy and his confidence level, Ellis stated: